vittoriopolverino/mapreduce-naive/README.md

 ## MapReduce Word Count
-A naive implementation to better understand the **MapReduce** paradigm.
+A naive python implementation (no distributed computing) to mimic and understand the **MapReduce** paradigm.

 <br />